 Home insurance will usually cover:

-You should make sure your building insurance policy has started by the time you exchange contracts with the seller - this is when you’re legally obliged to buy the property.
+You should make sure your buildings insurance policy has started by the time you exchange contracts.

 It’s also a good idea to buy contents insurance before you move into your first home.
-If your belongings are damaged or lost while you’re moving in, most insurers will cover you for this if you’re using a professional removals company.
+If your belongings are damaged or lost while you’re moving in, most insurers will provide cover provided you’re using a professional removals company.

-You can buy your home insurance with any insurance provider and can even buy contents and buildings cover from separate insurance companies.
+You can buy your home insurance through any insurance provider.
+And you can even buy contents and buildings cover from separate insurance companies.
 But sometimes you can get a better deal if you buy both types of insurance together from the same provider.

 As always with insurance, it’s best to compare policies and providers - and take a close look at any exclusions - to make sure you get the right cover.